 After every meal, I do a quick spray and wipe off all the kitchen surfaces.
 Keeping up with this will eliminate sticky, caked-on, hard to get off stains and food.

 The first tip to keep the pantry organized; take everything out of the pantry.
 Sweep the floor.
 Wipe down the walls and shelves.
 This is the first thing I do because no one wants to organize in an already dirty space.

 Separate everything into categories.
-Baking, oils, vinegar, spices, snacks, canned goods, drinks, etc. Organizing everything into categories keep things neat, uniformed, and helps to keep things organized.
+Baking, oils, vinegar, spices, snacks, canned goods, drinks, etc. Organizing everything into categories keep things neat, uniform and helps to keep things organized.
 Again, everything has a spot, so we know where to put it back.

 You can get fancy and add labels, but I find this hard because things are always coming and going in the pantry.

-If you have a large pantry; store kitchen appliances that don’t get used very often in it, I keep my instant pot, blender, and food processor in my pantry.
+If you have a large pantry, store kitchen appliances that don’t get used very often in it, I keep my instant pot, blender, and food processor in my pantry.
 Although my pantry is not considered big, I still have room and prefer less clutter on my countertops.

-When you get home from the grocery store it is easy to put away the groceries if everything is already organized.
+When you get home from the grocery store, it is easy to put away the groceries if everything is already organized.
 Having containers for dry foods like rice, beans, flours, and sugars is a great way to keep the pantry looking nice and keeping food fresh longer.

 I have a spice rack hanging on the wall in my pantry and absolutely love it.
 It makes organizing the spices easy and keeps the spices out of my cabinets.